-This free online resource module for health professionals was commissioned by Polio Australia and completed in October 2012.
+This free online resource module for health professionals was commissioned by Polio Australia and first edition completed in October 2012.
+The second edition was published in June 2022.
 "The Late Effects of Polio: Introduction to Clinical Practice" has been professionally written and reviewed by a team of volunteer medical professionals and has drawn from a large number of pre-existing resources based on best practice principles.
 The content provides an overview of the broad range of symptoms associated with the Late Effects of Polio and Post-Polio Syndrome to assist health professionals in the management of these conditions experienced by their patients.

 Cochrane works collaboratively with contributors around the world to produce authoritative, relevant, and reliable evidence, in the form of Cochrane Reviews.
 Cochrane Reviews are systematic reviews of primary research in human health care and health policy, and are internationally recognized as the highest standard in evidence-based health care resources.
 They investigate the effects of interventions for prevention, treatment, and rehabilitation.
 They also assess the accuracy of a diagnostic test for a given condition in a specific patient group and setting.
 They are published online in the Cochrane Library.
 Each systematic review addresses a clearly formulated question.
 In the case of this particular review the question was:What are the effects of different treatments in people with postpolio syndrome (PPS)?

 Read this resource online or download PDF - File Size: 1.0 MB?ddownload=24261

 To access further clinical resources, the Polio Health website is designed specifically for health professionals.
 It has a myriad of information including a research database, fact sheets, a health professionals register, information from recent polio conferences, and details of Polio Australia’s Clinical Practice Workshops.